 This flag indicates that the user has access to a vehicle or someone that can provide transportation.

-User Does Not Have Access to Transportation
+User is Housebound or Institutionalized

 This flag indicates that the user does not have access to a vehicle or someone that can provide transportation.